MicrosoftDocs/dynamics365smb-docs/business-central/SRB/setup/import.md

 # Import of contracts and contract lines

-Before you can set up contracts and contract lines, you must create or import some data.
+Before you can set up contracts and contract lines, you must create some data, or import it from another system.
 In addition to customers, vendors, and items, you must create service commitment packages, service commitment package lines, and more.
 You use configuration packages to import data.
 The data for customer contracts, contract lines, service objects, and service commitments imports to tables created specifically for processing the data.

 ## Import of master data

-To import customers, items, service commitments, vendor contracts, and so on, create [Configuration Packages](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/set-up-standard-company-configuration-packages).
+To import customers, items, service commitments, vendor contracts, and so on, create [Configuration Packages](/dynamics365/business-central/dev-itpro/administration/set-up-standard-company-configuration-packages).

 |Name|Table|
 |:--|:--|